-Prerequisites: Computer Information Systems 160 and 164 or demonstrated competence approved by the instructor.
+Prerequisites: Computer Information Systems 160 and 164 of demonstrated competence approved by the Instructor.
 This course covers teleprocessing monitors and introduces the concepts required to program on-line applications.
-Topics include on-line applications design, the functions of a teleprocessing monitor, program coding techniques, testing methods, and file handling.
+Topics include on-line applications of a teleprocessing monitor, program coding techniques, testing methods, and file handling.
 The CICS Command Level interface to the COBOL language will be used.
 Laboratory fee.
 (3 Lec., 4 Lab.)